bsoman3/Meeseeks/README.md

     3. Gotcha: Hyper-V doesn't allow bi-directional clipboard.
 In the menu bar on the VM window, there is a "Clipboard" option.
 You will be using that instead.

 ### Testing your setup
+1. Try transfering a file on to your VM from your host.
+This is critical.

+(Optional steps, if you set up the sniffer VM)
-1. Ping from Carrie to Sue.
+2. Ping from Carrie to Sue.

         PS C:\Users\IEUser> ping 192.168.12.1

-2. Ping from Sue to Carrie.
+3. Ping from Sue to Carrie.

         remnux@remnux:~$ ping 192.168.12.2

-3. Start inetsim on Sue by
+4. Start inetsim on Sue by

         remnux@remnux:~$ inetsim

-4. Open Google chrome on Carrie and type `192.168.12.1` in the address bar.
+5. Open Google chrome on Carrie and type `192.168.12.1` in the address bar.
 You should see the the default html page for Inetsim

 ### Celebrate with favourite snack, ice cream or dance jig
 * Celebration is a really important part of learning.
 [Here](https://www.youtube.com/watch?v=vjW8wmF5VWc) is another classy dance song in case you need ideas.